 Direct Communication is Easier

-With a phone call however, people can clearly get a feel for your emotion just by the tone of your voice.
+With a phone call, however, people can get a feel for your emotions just by the tone of your voice.
 Cold calling offers a softer approach and leads to a better conversation.

 It Gives the Lead Options

 Every cold call you make won’t be a sale – and that is fine.
 But who’s to say they won’t be interested down the road or in another product or service from your business?
 There is a good chance the cold call goes great even if they are not interested at the moment.
 At this point, you could follow up with an email thanking them for their time and send them the information for when they are interested later on.
 You might not have been able to capture the sale right away, but there’s an even better chance you’ll sell to them later on.